KellzCodes/python_interview/3-Object-Oriented-Programming/README.md

 A **class method** is a method that has a mandatory `cls` parameter and can only access class attributes and other class methods.
 It does not act on an instance of a class, but on the class itself.
 Class methods are denoted with the `@classmethod` decorator.

 Examples of what you can do with class methods and attributes can be found in [05_class_methods_and_attributes.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/05_class_methods_and_attributes.py).

+## Static Methods

+A **static method** is defined within a class but should not reference anything relevant to that class specifically, except for other static methods.

+For the most part, static methods should only be used for **pure** functions, which do not use temporary variables outside of their own scope and exclusively transform a set of inputs into some outputs.
+For instance, a method that converts a distance from kilometers to miles should most like be **static**.
+Static methods are denoted using the `@staticmethod` decorator.

+Examples of what you can do with static methods can be found in [06_static_methods.py](https://github.com/KellzCodes/python_interview/blob/main/3-Object-Oriented-Programming/06_static_methods.py).

+## Inheritance

+**Child Class**

+When a class `A` inherits from class `B`, we say that class `A` is a **child class** of `B`.

+**Parent Class**

+When a class `A` inherits from class `B`, we say that class `B` is a **parent class** of `A`.

+**Polymorphism**

+**Polymorphism** is a term originating from biology, where poly means many and morphism means forms (this is a simplification).
+In programming, polymorphism refers to the ability for an object to behave in different ways and exhibit different behavior based on the context it's used in.

+**Method Overriding**

+Method **overriding** is when a programmer re-defines a method on a class that was already defined in its **parent class(es)**.